Unity-Technologies/articulations-robot-demo/README.md

 You can learn more about how this robot was built with articulations by following our guide [here](docs/Building-With-Articulations.md).

+## ROS Control
+Internal ROS integration is currently in early progress.
+Please follow Michael's more detailed instructions [here](https://github.com/Unity-Technologies/ROS-Sharp-Example), but ensure that the WebURL property on the ROSConnector is changed to your VM's IP Address.
+Basic ROS/Unity installation instructions can be found [here](https://github.com/Unity-Technologies/yantra-dev).

 ## Robotiq Hand-E Gripper

 <img align="right" style="padding-left: 10px; padding-right: 10px; padding-bottom: 10px" height="300px" src="docs/images/hand-e.gif">